Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Detailed Models

 \subsection{Monolithic Form of Model \eqref{eq:2RO-SP}}

+{\crev Consider the case mentioned in Remark \ref{rem:monoloithicSP}, namely an MSARO where the uncertainty set is a polytope, the basis functions $\twostageLDRBFt$ are chosen to be affine in $\xisupt$ for all $t\in\set{2,T}$, all the recourse variables are continuous, we have fixed parameters associated with the state variables, and the 2ARO problem \eqref{eq:2RO-linear} has relatively complete recourse.
+We next detail how a monolithic mixed-integer linear programming formulation of the inner minimization problem \eqref{eq:2RO-SP} can be derived as in \citep{ayoub2016decomposition, zeng2013solving}. }

-Let $\dualSPstate$ and $\dualSPrec$ be the LP dual variables associated with the state and recourse constraints in $\mathcal{X}(x_1, \hat{\beta}_t, \xiT)$, in the inner minimization problem of \eqref{eq:2RO-SP}, respectively.
-Then, subproblem \eqref{eq:2RO-SP} with continuous recourse can be modeled as follows: \bsub \esub Inequalities \eqref{eq:two-stage-LDR-cont-primal1}-\eqref{eq:two-stage-LDR-cont-primal2} are the primal feasibility constraints at $\hat{\beta}_t$, \eqref{eq:two-stage-LDR-cont-dual_feasibility} the dual feasibility constraints, and \eqref{eq:complementary-slack-state}-\eqref{eq:complementary-slack-recourse} are the complementary slackness constraints.
+Let $\dualSPstate$ and $\dualSPrec$ be the {\crev linear programming} dual variables associated with the state and recourse constraints in $\mathcal{X}({\crev \hat{x}^\texttt{s}_1}, \hat{\beta}, \xiT)$, in the inner minimization problem of \eqref{eq:2RO-SP}, respectively.
+Then, {\crev using KKT conditions,} subproblem \eqref{eq:2RO-SP} can be modelled as follows: \bsub \esub Inequalities \eqref{eq:two-stage-LDR-cont-primal1-Part1}-\eqref{eq:two-stage-LDR-cont-primal2} are the primal feasibility constraints at $\hat{\beta}_t$, \eqref{eq:two-stage-LDR-cont-dual_feasibility} the dual feasibility constraints, and \eqref{eq:complementary-slack-state-Part1}-\eqref{eq:complementary-slack-recourse} are the complementary slackness constraints.
 The latter include bilinear terms, as basis functions $\twostageLDRBFt$ are functions of $\xiT$ which are decision variables in \eqref{eq:SP-mono}.
-They can be linearized with the addition of binary decision variables via the so-called big-$M$ constraints.
-A detailed example of building a mixed-integer linear model for a multistage location-allocation problem is provided in Appendix \ref{sec:LT-models}.
+They can be linearized with the addition of binary decision variables via the so-called big-$M$ constraints. {\crev Since the basis functions are chosen to be affine, the resulting model is a mixed-integer linear program.} A detailed example of building a mixed-integer linear model for a multistage location-allocation problem is provided in Appendix \ref{sec:LT-models}.